-A natural mutation of Typica discovered in Brazil in 1870.
+A natural mutation of Typica discovered near the Brazilian city of Maragogipe in 1870.
 The mutation causes the beans, internode spacing and leaves to be especially large and is due to a single dominant gene.

 Good to very good cup quality in Central America, but highly susceptible to rust.
 Very low yielding, large leaves and large internodes.